eez-open/studio/help/en-US/components/widgets/EEZChart.md

 Style used when rendering of the Widget.

-## Chart mode [DRAFT]
+## Chart mode

-Postoje ove opcije:
+The following modes are available:

--   `Single chart`: Prikazuje single chart.
+- `Single chart` – Displays a single chart.
--   `Multiple charts`: Prikazuje multiple charts.
+- `Multiple charts` – Displays multiple charts.
--   `EEZ DLOG`: Prikazuje chart zadan preko EEZ DLOG file formata.
+- `EEZ DLOG` – Displays the chart given by the EEZ DLOG file format.
--   `Instrument History Item`: Prikazuje chart iz instrument historija.
+- `Instrument History Item` – Displays a chart from the instrument history.

-## Chart data [DRAFT]
+## Chart data

-Ako je `Chart mode` postavljen na `Single chart` onda ovdje treba postaviti string, array ili blob containing the samples that will be displayed in the chart.
-Ako je `Chart mode` postavljen na `EEZ DLOG` onda ovdje treba postaviti sadržaj EEZ DLOG fajla (npr. može se pročitati sa FileRead akcijom, pogledati `EEZ Chart` primjer).
+If `Chart mode` is set to `Single chart`, then a string, array or blob containing the samples that will be displayed in the chart should be set here.
+If `Chart mode` is set to `EEZ DLOG` then the content of the EEZ DLOG file should be set here (e.g. it can be read with `FileRead` Action, see _EEZ Chart_ example).

 This property is not used when the `Chart mode` is `Multiple charts` or `Instrument History item`.

-## Format [DRAFT]
+## Format

 Format of `Data` property.
 Possible values:

--   `"float"`: "Chart data" must be a blob containing 32-bit, little-endian float numbers, or `array:float`
+- `"float"` – "Chart data" must be a blob containing 32-bit, little-endian float numbers, or `array:float`
--   `"double"`: "Chart data" must be a blob containing 64-bit, little-endian float numbers, or `array:float`
+- `"double"` – "Chart data" must be a blob containing 64-bit, little-endian float numbers, or `array:float`
--   `"rigol-byte"`: "Chart data" must be a blob containing 8-bit unsigned integer numbers
+- `"rigol-byte"` – "Chart data" must be a blob containing 8-bit unsigned integer numbers
--   `"rigol-word"`: "Chart data" must be a blob containing 16-bit unsigned integer numbers
+- `"rigol-word"` – "Chart data" must be a blob containing 16-bit unsigned integer numbers
--   `"csv"`: "Chart data" must be a CSV string, the first column is taken
+- `"csv"` – "Chart data" must be a CSV string, the first column is taken

 This property is only used when the `Chart mode` is `Single chart`.

-## Sampling rate [DRAFT]
+## Sampling rate

 Sampling rate or number of samples per second (SPS).

 This property is only used when the `Chart mode` is `Single chart`.

-## Unit name [DRAFT]
+## Unit name

 The unit displayed on the Y-axis.
 The X-axis is always time.

 This property is only used when the `Chart mode` is `Single chart`.

-## Color [DRAFT]
+## Color

 The color of the line in the chart.

 This property is only used when the `Chart mode` is `Single chart`.

-## Label [DRAFT]
+## Label

 Chart label: